fullsizeoutput_10f6.jpeg

 Why I Bead

-My name is Meg, and I am the artist behind the artistic brand Nelie G. Mae.
+My name is Meg, and I am the maker behind the artistic brand Nelie G. Mae.
 My connection with my maternal lineage is the heart of my beadwork, and I am a proud citizen of Red Lake Nation.
 I share my middle name (Elaine) with my mother and grandmother, and the name “Nelie G. Mae” is an anagram of my first and middle names.
 Working with needle and thread has been a powerful healing practice of cultural reclamation for me, and I am so deeply grateful to have the ability to bead.
 My grandma gave me my first pair of porcupine quill earrings and a matching necklace when I was little, and she was a professional seamstress.

 389A0723.jpg